gnunnelley/portfolio/about.md

 # permalink: /about/
 ---

-Grace Nunnelley | Data | Early career
+Grace Nunnelley | Data Analytics and Engineering | Early career

 UC Santa Barbara Statistics and Data Science B.S.

+I have an educational background in statistics and past experiences with GIS, web development, and data management.

-Python, R, GIS Softwares
+Python, R, SQL, GIS Softwares

 <!--